-Earth Day is this coming Sunday, April 22nd.
+Earth Day is this coming Saturday, April 22nd.
 What are you going to do to mark the occasion?
 You can “Reduce, Reuse, Recycle”, you can donate your cast-offs (old coats, glasses, cell phones, sneakers, ink cartridges, cars) to a charity, you can buy BPA-free water bottles and canned goods, or you can organize or participate in a “clean-up” day.
 How about…Eating Green?
-Yes, you should eat more green foods (nutrient powerhouses), but what I’m talking about is “greening” your shopping and cooking habits.
+Yes, you should eat more green foods (nutrient powerhouses), but what we are talking about is “greening” your shopping and cooking habits.

-BUY LOCAL – shop at your local farmers market at least once a week for produce, dairy, freshly baked grains, honey, vinegar, and soap.
+Shop at your local farmers market at least once a week for produce, dairy, freshly baked grains, honey, vinegar, and soap.

 - You’ll get fresher produce, as it is picked at the height of ripeness.